UniMath/agda-unimath/src/elementary-number-theory/negative-rational-numbers.lagda.md

 A [rational number](elementary-number-theory.rational-numbers.md) `x` is said to be {{#concept "negative" Disambiguation="rational number" Agda=is-negative-ℚ}}
-if its underlying fraction is negative.
+if its negation is positive.

-Positive rational numbers are a [subsemigroup](group-theory.subsemigroups.md) of the
+Negative rational numbers are a [subsemigroup](group-theory.subsemigroups.md) of the
 [additive monoid of rational numbers](elementary-number-theory.additive-group-of-rational-numbers.md).